sbaldasty/sbaldasty.github.io/content/posts/responsible-chocolate-eating/index.md

 {{< gallery >}}
   {{< image src="box.jpg" alt="Junk food" >}}
     Toolbox overflowing with Ferrero Rocher, Sanders Dark Chocolate Sea Salt Caramels, and Ghirardelli 72% Cacao Dark Chocolate Premium Baking Chips
   {{< /image >}}
-  {{< image src="closed.jpg" alt="Closed time release lock" >}}
-    The lock charges over USB, but retains its charge well.
-It has a straightforward UI, remembers its last timer setting, and the beeping sounds it makes when opening and closing can be muted.
-  {{< /image >}}
   {{< image src="open.jpg" alt="Time release lock" >}}
     The lock charges over USB, but retains its charge well.
 It has a straightforward UI, remembers its last timer setting, and the beeping sounds it makes when opening and closing can be muted.